wtsi-hgi/mattermost-integration-gitlab/README.md

  4. Install **pip** and other essentials:
     - `sudo apt-get install python-pip python-dev build-essential`
  5. Create a virtualenv if you want to keep things separated:
+    - `[sudo] pip install virtualenv`
+    - to handle virtual envs even simpler consider the virtualenvwrapper:  `[sudo] pip install virtualenvwrapper`
  6. Install integration requirements:
     - `[sudo] pip install git+https://github.com/NotSqrt/mattermost-integration-gitlab`
  7. Run the server:
     - `mattermost_gitlab --help`
     - `mattermost_gitlab $MATTERMOST_WEBHOOK_URL`
+    You will see the output similar to `Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)`.
+The `http://0.0.0.0:5000/` will be refered below as the `https://<your-mattermost-integration-URL>`).
+You may change the IP:PORT with the `mattermost_gitlab` command-line options.

  8. You may want to add an upstart script to auto-start mattermost_gitlab at boot:

 ```